sakonyshev/robot-garage/README.md

 - Breakable Pin Headers
 - Dip 3p toggle switch (or you may use wire jumpers instead)
 - 12V power supply

+## Connectors and Power Supply
+The board has several connectors used for connecting peripheral sensors, a motor, and power supply.

+- VCC_IN – Power input for the board.
+I used a 12V power adapter from an old router, but technically, any power supply up to 24V can be used.
+I recommend checking the datasheets of the components before using a different power source.
+Also, pay attention to potential heating of electronic components—heat sinks may need to be installed.
+- POWER_SW – A connector for end-stop switch that supplies power to the board when activated.
+- SPARE_SOCKET – Additional socket for connecting peripherals.
+For more details, refer to the schematic.
+It includes a control pin, a 3V pin, and ground.
+- START_POS_SW – Output for the limit switch used to calibrate the initial position of the stepper motor.
+- RES_IN – Connector for a resistor that changes its resistance depending on the applied pressure.
+- J4 – Connector for connecting the stepper motor.

 ## Future Improvements
 - Enhanced automation for door control